QuantEcon/lecture-source-jl/source/rst/getting_started_julia/fundamental_types.rst

     # to see the error
     try convert(Int64, 3.12); catch err; err end  # catches the exception and prints it.

-If these exceptions are generated from unexpected cases in your code, it may be appropriate simply let them occur and ensure you can read the error
+If these exceptions are generated from unexpected cases in your code, it may be appropriate simply let them occur and ensure you can read the error.

-Occasionally you will want to catch these errors and try to recover, as we did above in the ``try`` block
+Occasionally you will want to catch these errors and try to recover, as we did above in the ``try`` block.

 .. code-block:: julia